Version: 1.2

 8.1 Transfers Outside EEA/UK

-FreshGuard may transfer Personal Data outside the EEA and UK only where appropriate safeguards are in place as required by applicable data protection law.
+FreshGuard may transfer Personal Data outside the EEA and UK only where appropriate safeguards are in place as required by applicable data protection law, including but not limited to the Standard Contractual Clauses, adequacy decisions, or other legally recognized transfer mechanisms.[web:39][web:42]

 8.2 Standard Contractual Clauses